Configuring SAML SSO for multi-tenant AI Hub

 Enterprise

-Single tenant AI Hub environments can use security assertion markup language (SAML)-based authentication to manage AI Hub access.
-Using SAML-based single sign-on (SSO) lets you leverage your organization’s existing SSO identity provider (IdP) to automatically create new AI Hub user accounts upon initial login.
+Multi-tenant AI Hub customers can use security assertion markup language (SAML)-based authentication to manage AI Hub access.
+Configuring OIDC-based single sign-on (SSO) allows members to authenticate using your organization’s existing identity provider (IdP) without requiring separate AI Hub passwords.
+Organization members must be added to your organization before they can sign in using SSO.

 IdP configuration requirements

-The accuracy of the Corresponding IdP field column is not guaranteed as external product UIs are not closely monitored.
+For each required value, the following table provides the names of corresponding fields in select IdPs.
+The accuracy of the Corresponding IdP field column isn’t guaranteed as external product user interfaces aren’t closely monitored.

 When using Auth0 as your IdP, the SP entity ID value in AI Hub corresponds to the audience attribute in the SAML assertion.
 By default the audience value is the same as the Auth0 issuer.
 You must edit the audience value to match your AI Hub base URL (or whatever value you’re using as the SP entity ID).
 See the Auth0 customize SAML assertions documentation for details.